 Getting away from the constant threat of bullying can be one of the reasons to leave a traditional learning environment.
 If you do see yourself as a victim, you may not feel empowered to fight back.
 Bullies can make our lives quite miserable.
 Not only do our grades begin to suffer, but so does our self-esteem and not to mention our safety.
-Advice given by the schools may be to stand up for ourselves and inform teachers and parents about our concerns.
-In practice, it may not enough to make the bullying stop.
+The advice given by the schools may be to stand up for ourselves and inform teachers and parents about our concerns.
+In practice, it may not be enough to make the bullying stop.

 A strong bully will be clever enough to keep at the activity.
 Escaping the situation may seem like the easiest option.
 Fortunately, schools have an absolute zero tolerance for bullying; though, unfortunately, it still happens all over the world.
 The digital world is no exception.

 If you’re like most teenagers, you probably spend a few hours every day Online.
 It’s a whole other world of opportunity for people who like to tease, intimidate, insult, and threaten other people just for the sake of it.
 Cyberbullying goes beyond trolling.
 It’s an act of cruelty intended to hurt another person.